-Similar to biology and chemistry, in Physics, syllabus that you have studied in class 11 and 12 will be asked in the NEET exam.
-However, most medical students find Physics subject difficult.
+Similar to biology and chemistry, in NEET Physics syllabus is based on the chapters you have studied in class 11 and 12.
+However, most medical students find Physics syllabus difficult.
 This is because Physics requires conceptual understanding as well as knowledge of practical application, in form of practice.

 As physics requires a lot of practice, you need to spend some additional time on revising chapters with smart notes for physics and practicing physics MCQs.

-Below is the chapter wise breakup of each chapter of Physics for class 11 and 12 provided by NTA.
+Below is the chapter wise breakup of each chapter in the NEET Physics syllabus for class 11 and 12 provided by NTA.
 This is strictly as pe the official syllabus for Physics for NTA NEET 2021.

-The physics syllabus includes all the ten units of class 11 NCERT book.
+The physics syllabus for NEET includes all the ten units of class 11 NCERT book.
 The complete list of topics for class 11 Physics for NEET 2021 is given below: